 A mill is a CNC machine that uses rotating cutting tools to shape a workpiece.
-The most common type of mill is the vertical machining center, which features an XYZ axis and rotates around the Z-axis (the tool moves up and down).
+The most common mill type is the vertical machining centre, which features an XYZ axis and rotates around the Z-axis (the tool moves up and down).

-This design allows for quick cutting operations and eliminates the need for manual operation.
+This design allows for quick cutting operations and eliminates manual operation.
 Mills are also used for drilling and tapping operations.

 What Is a Lathe?

-A lathe is a CNC machine that uses cutting tools to shape the outer surface of a workpiece, by rotating it on its axis.
-The most common type of lathe is the CNC turning center.
+A lathe is a CNC machine that uses cutting tools to shape the outer surface of a workpiece by rotating it on its axis.
+The most common type of lathe is the CNC turning centre.
 This features an XYZ axis and rotates around the X-axis (the cutting tool moves left and right).